Titans (Canadian TV series)

-Titans is a Canadian docudrama series produced for the 1981/82 season by CBC and Citytv (Titans Television Limited).
-The premise features staged interviews involving Patrick Watson and an actor who portrays a historical figure, conceptually similar to Watson's earlier series, Witness to Yesterday.
+Titans is a Canadian docudrama series that was produced for the 1981/82 season by CBC and Citytv (Titans Television Limited).
+The shows premise revolves around staged interviews conducted by Patrick Watson with an actor who portrays a historical figure, conceptually similar to Watson's earlier series, Witness to Yesterday.

 The program began as a summer series on CBC Television starting 3 July 1981.
-The initial run ended 25 September 1981.
+And its initial run ended on 25 September 1981.
 A second run of the series aired from 18 April to 22 August 1982.

 Guest actors

 Following are some of the historical persons featured in the series, with the actors who portrayed them: